The Master (1992 film): Reception

-Upon initial release, The Master was not particularly successful.
-In his audio commentary for the Hong Kong Legends DVD release, Bey Logan gives possible explanations why, citing characters' ridiculous behaviour and contrived situations.
-He explains that the characters' motivations are unclear - there is no clear reason why Johnny and his gang repeatedly go to Uncle Tak's store to intimidate him, and close down other kung fu schools.
-Also, if the bus driver is shot by the dreadlocked man with a shotgun, why does the bus keep moving while the action is still going?
-Lastly, the Hong Kong film crew doesn't have the same luxury as the American film crew which led to certain scenes that didn't work too well.

-Despite the flawed plot, the film did give signs of what was to come from Jet Li's appearances in films with modern settings.
+The film gave signs of what was to come from Jet Li's appearances in films with modern settings.
 Li's action style in The Master was an early example of what was to come in his Hollywood films Romeo Must Die and Cradle 2 the Grave.

 Box office

 The Master earned a weak HK$8,096,542 in Hong Kong.

 Home media

 On 28 March 2005, DVD was released by Hong Kong Legends in the United Kingdom in Region 2.
 Four months later, The Jet Li Collection DVD was released on 25 July 2005 at 2 disc set including Hitman.